 Reverse Interlocking Golf Grip

 Sometimes, you’ll see a player using a reverse interlocking grip.
 Generally, this will only happen on, or very close to the green.
 In some situations, using the hands in opposite positions with the leading hand on the bottom instead of the top, it is possible to get more control using a reverse interlocking grip.

 As previously mentioned, one of the most famous users of the interlocking grip is Jack Nicklaus.
-However, there are a few others, including Tom Kyte and Michelle Wie.
-All of whom have won numerous professional tournaments.
+The majority of the top pros now use the interlocking grip.

 Tiger Woods’ grip is the interlocking grip, and he stated that after reading Jack Nicklaus’s book, he decided to use the interlocking grip.
 Tiger Woods is arguably the best golfer in history, so many golfers use this as a strong case for using the interlocking grip.
 Much like Tiger did when learning from Jack Nicklaus.